-4.26 Employees' Retirement Laws (Revised 2/1/10)
+4.26 Omaha School Employees' Retirement System (Revised 1/22/14)

 - a.
-The retirement system of the School District of Omaha as amended in 1969 is governed by the statutes of Nebraska, Section 79-978 to 79,116, inclusive. - b.
+The retirement system of the School District of Omaha as amended in 1969 is governed by the statutes of Nebraska, Section 79-978 to 79-9,118, inclusive. - b.
 All employees who were members of the retirement system which was in existence prior to 1951 and in existence from 1951 to 1963 are members of the 1963 amended system with the rights of the previous system being protected. - c.
 The complete Omaha retirement program is comprised of the following retirement systems: Omaha School Employees' Retirement System, Nebraska State School Retirement System (service annuity only), and federal Social Security. - d.
-In lieu of quoting verbatim the law regarding the employees' retirement plan referred to in Section 4.26, Paragraph "a" of these policies and regulations, attention is called to Section e.
+In lieu of quoting verbatim the law regarding the employees' retirement plan referred to in Section 4.26, Paragraph "a" of these policies and regulations, attention is called to Section 79-978 through 79-9,118 Revised Statutes of Nebraska, Reissue 1971 and Supplement 1972. - e.
 As provided by Section 4-108, Revised Statutes of Nebraska, no employee of the District shall participate in any retirement system or plan of the District unless the employee is a United States citizen or a qualified alien as provided by the Immigration and Nationality Act of the United States Code and lawfully present in the United States.
-Section 79-978, Revised Statutes of Nebraska, defines the term "employee" to include: 1) regular teachers and administrators employed on a written contract basis, and 2) other regular employees hired upon a full-time basis of not less than thirty hours per week.
+Section 79-978, Revised Statutes of Nebraska, defines the term "employee" to include: 1) regular teachers and administrators employed on a written contract basis, and 2) other regular employees hired upon a full-time basis of not less than thirty hours per week. - f.
+The Board of Education shall not re-employ in any capacity individuals who have terminated employment or retired unless such employment is: - 1) more than 180 days following termination or retirement; - 2) bona fide unpaid voluntary service;